-The Board of Directors of the Company held five meetings and took corporate action by unanimous written consent another three times during the year ended December 31, 1994; and at each meeting and on each corporate action, all members of the Board of Directors participated, with the exception of one director who was unable to attend one Board meeting.
+The Board of Directors of the Company held five meetings and took corporate action by unanimous written consent another five times during the year ended December 31, 1996.
+All members of the Board of Directors participated at each meeting and on each corporate action.